Pineconium/ChoacuryOS/README.md

 ![ChoacuryLogo](https://pineconiumsoftware.neocities.org/choacury/assets/ChoacuryLogo.png)
 Choacury, (pronounced as coch-curry or /kʰɔx-ˈkʌr.i/), is a custom-built OS written in C/C++ and Assembly.
-Choacury is currently in a **Pre-Zeta** stage, meaning some stuff isn't complete yet...
+Choacury is currently in a very very **Pre-Alpha** stage, meaning some stuff isn't complete yet...

 If you want to help or make your own version of Choacury, don't worry, you are free to modify it to your liking.
 You are also free to help contribute to the project! (see TODO.MD for what is needed doing).